Skilled Migration

 The 491 is provisional, not permanent.
 The permanent endpoint is the Subclass 191 (Permanent Residence, Regional), and the conversion mechanics are the most important number in the entire pathway for an Irish family making a five-year plan.

 For Conall and Aoibhinn, the practical implication is straightforward.
 The 491 is a five-year provisional visa.
-Three years of regional residence and qualifying work and income produces eligibility for the 191.
+Three years holding the 491, while living, working, and studying only in a designated regional area, together with three Notices of Assessment from the ATO, produces eligibility for the 191.
 The family does not have to commit to regional Australia for the rest of their lives; they commit for three of the next five years, which is a different question and a more answerable one when the children are seven and nine.

 Run your occupation against current state nomination lists before you commit to a centre.

-The state-by-state picture changes round to round, and the DAMA layer adds occupation concessions that do not appear on the standard nomination lists.
-The eligibility check at /eligibility/ takes ten minutes and runs your occupation against current state programs and active DAMA frameworks.
+The state-by-state picture changes round to round.
+The eligibility check at /eligibility/ takes ten minutes and runs your occupation against current state nomination programs.
 For an Irish family considering a specific regional centre, the check is worth completing before the family conversation narrows to one city.
 For a full state strategy review with a licensed agent, book a consultation at /book-a-consultation-call/.

 Question four: schools, healthcare, and the Irish community in Geelong, Newcastle and Hobart